CPotts82/Pewlett-Hackard-Analysis/README.md

 ### Number of Employees Retiring By Title
 For this analysis 3 different queries were made to find and filter the results down to the final retiring_titles table.
 - The first query created the "retirement_titles table:
-  - it pulled pertinent information from the employees table (created from employees.csv) and also from the titles table (created from titles.csv) and joined the tables
+  - it pulled data from the employees table (created from employees.csv) and also from the titles table (created from titles.csv) and joined the tables
-  - This information was filtered by birthdates between 01-01-1952 and 12-31-1955
+  - This data was filtered by birthdates between 01-01-1952 and 12-31-1955
-  - Finally, this information was ordered by the employee number.
+  - Finally, the data was ordered by the employee number.

 - The second query created the unique_titles table:
   - Using the 'Distint On' statement filtered the multiple titles that some employees had attached to their employee number down to the most recent title